qase-tms/docs/general/webhooks/README.md

 ## Introduction

 Welcome to the [Qase.io](https://qase.io/) Webhooks documentation!
 Webhooks provide a way to notify your services about changes in Qase.
-A webhook consists of:
+A webhook consists of -

 * An entity - the resource that generates the events (e.g. Test Case).
 * One or more events (e.g. created).